redhat-ai-dev/ai-lab-template/skeleton/gitops-template/docs/index.md

 # **AI Software Template GitOps**

 This repository contains the necessary content required for managing GitOps.
 It was created as part of an AI Software Template execution.
-The associated source component is available for reference in the **Overview** tab.
-You can find an example of this reference in the following image.
+The associated source component is available for reference in the **Overview** tab as described in the following image.

 ![Overview Tab](./images/overview-dependency.png)